Year End Sale: 2 Plugins for $39.99 | Shop Now »

 Compressors vs. Transient Shapers: Which One Should I Use?

-Compressors and transient shapers can both be used to control the transient response of an audio signal.
-With that being the case, when does it makes sense to use one type of device instead of the other?
-To answer this practical question, we need to look at the functional differences between these audio processors.
-They can both be used to shape transients, but each device has some unique strengths and limitations.
+Compressors and transient shapers are both level-shaping devices that can be used to control the transient response of an audio signal.
+So when does it make sense to use one type of device instead of the other?
+In this article, we’ll answer that practical question, and to do so we need to look at the functional differences between these two audio processors.
+While both can certainly be used to shape transients, each device has its own unique strengths and limitations that it brings to bear on your signal..

 The main difference is that compressors are fundamentally threshold-dependent devices whereas transient shapers are not.

-A compressor's threshold knob dictates the level at which gain reduction occurs.
+A compressor's threshold knob dictates the level above which gain reduction occurs.
 For example, when using a compressor like the SSL G-Master Bus Compressor, compression won't be applied until you reduce the device's Threshold level below the level of incoming transient material.
-You need to tell the compressor that audio content above a certain decibel level is meant to be attenuated using the Attack, Release, and Ratio parameters that you've set.
+You need to tell the compressor that audio content above a certain deciBel (dB) level is meant to be attenuated using the Attack, Release, and Ratio parameters that you've set.

 A transient shaper automatically identifies incoming transient material based on fast changes in amplitude.
 It doesn't base detection on an absolute peak level—in the way that a compressor does.
 This means that you can use a transient shaper to sculpt the tonality of quiet transients and loud transients in a similar fashion, without drastically overprocessing loud transients.